yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ### Inheritance

-Tables can extend an existing Table.
+Tables can extend another existing Table.
 The following actions can be performed:
 * New columns can be added.
 * Existing columns can be modified.
 * [Table properties](#table-properties) can be modified.